tlrobinson/jack-auth/README.markdown

     var myRealm = "my realm";

-    // the authentication function takes username and password and returns
+    // the authenticator takes a username and password and returns
-    // true or false if the pair is accepted or rejected var myAuthenticator = function(username, password) {
+    // true or false if the pair is accepted or rejected

+    var myAuthenticator = function(username, password) {
         if (username == 'admin' && password == 'pass') return true; //allow return false; //deny